Closing Costs for the buyer

 How much are closing costs?

-In general, closing costs average 1-5% of the loan amount.
-Though, closing costs vary depending on the loan amount, mortgage type, and the area of the country where you’re buying or refinancing.
+In general, closing costs average between 1% and 5% of the loan amount.
+However, closing costs vary depending on the loan amount, mortgage type, and the area of the country where you’re buying or refinancing.

 Below is a list of the most common closing cost description and approximate costs.
 Everyone’s situation is different.
 The best way to get an accurate estimate of your loan’s costs is after your mortgage application is processed, and you receive an itemized closing cost sheet from your lender.